datafolklabs/cement/doc/source/dev/features.rst

  * defaults (set in ./yourapp/config.py)
  * /etc/yourapp/yourapp.conf
+ * %(prefix)/etc/yourapp.conf
  * ~/.yourapp.conf

+In the above, '%(prefix)' is a hard coded setting which points to '~/.yourapp/' by default (sane for development/no config situation).
+Some applications need a set location that all files belong in such as /var/lib/yourapp in which case the hard coded prefix can be changed.

 Command Line Argument and Option Parsing
 ----------------------------------------

 Command line arguments and options are parsed via OptParse for each namespace.
-Meaning, the default base application owns the 'root' namespace.
+The base application owns the 'root' namespace, where as additional namespaces branch off of that as illustrated below.

 .. code-block:: text

     # options and commands for root namespace
     $ helloworld --help

-    # options and subcommands for myplugin namespace
+    # options and subcommands for 'example' namespace
-    $ helloworld myplugin --help
+    $ helloworld example --help

-Plugins have an option to 'merge_root_options' where their OptParse object will merge in all of the options from the root namespace.
-For example, the options --debug, --quiet, --json are all root namespace options that are merged into the 'myplugin' namespace by default.
+Namespaces have an option to 'merge_root_options' where their OptParse object will merge in all of the options from the root namespace.
+For example, the options --debug, --quiet, --json are all root namespace options that are merged into the 'example' namespace by default.

 Options parsed from the command line will overwrite config options if the name of the option matches the config option.
+For example, when passing the '--debug' option at command line, the root_config['debug'] setting is set to True.

 Logging